 Yes, you need to prime some pieces of furniture before you paint.
 There are a few exceptions to this rule.
 That’s my opinion and I’ve learned from my mistakes.
 You may get lucky a few times, but then it’s that one piece that bites you!
 Always prime first.
 I used a cheap brush for the primer, because I throw them away.
 No one has time for cleaning brushes.

 After the table was painted and the furniture sealer top coat was applied, I allowed it to dry for 24 hours.
 The reason for this step is to prevent the base coat paint from peeling when removing the tape.
 Allowing the paint to fully cure for a longer period of time is recommended, but I took the risk.

 Taping Off For The Stripes

-I created the lines using 1 inch painters tape and then secured the edges by running my finger along the tape to make sure it had good contact with my surface.
+I created the lines using 1 inch painters tape and then secured the edges by running my finger along the tape to make sure it had good contact with the of the surface.

 Jazzing up The Hardware

-These metal claw feet are amazing and deserve an AMAZING finish.
+These metal claw feet were amazing and deserved an AMAZING finish.
 Rub N Buff is a great way to jazz up old hardware and adds some new life.
-I simply rubbed it on with my finger tip and buffed it with a soft cotton cloth.
+I simply rubbed it on with my fingertips and buffed it with a soft cotton cloth.
 Nothing hard about that!